How to Increase Sales by Encouraging Mobile Spending

 Do you really need their phone number?
 Probably not.

 Eliminate steps and fields that aren’t absolutely necessary to complete the purchase.
 Each added step will hurt your conversion rates.

 Your mobile app can help improve your checkout process even more than your mobile website.
 That’s because it’s easy for users to save information to their profiles.

 They won’t have to fill out all these fields each time they want to buy something.
 As long as they are logged into their profiles, they should be able to complete their purchases with just a few clicks.

 Having a mobile app also makes it easier for you to implement and accept alternative payment options, such as Apple Pay.

 You’ve got to make sure your ads and marketing campaigns are properly targeting the right people.
 Getting customers to shop from their mobile devices can make this easier for you.

 As I said earlier, it helps speed up the checkout process.
 But having a customer profile on a mobile app can do so much more than this as well.

 Furthermore, 74% of consumers feel frustrated if the content isn’t personalized on websites.
-77% of consumers say that they paid more for products and recommended brands to others if that company offers a personalized shopping experience.
+And 77% of consumers say they paid more for products and recommended brands to others if that company offered a personalized shopping experience.